devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 ## Add Container Registry configuration:

-Go to the `Container Registry` section of `Global Configuration`. click on `Add Container registry`.
+Go to the `Container Registry` section of `Global Configuration`.
+Click on `Add Container registry`.

 You will see below the input fields to configure the container registry.